webzakimbo/bcome-read-the-docs/docs/source/notable/interactive-mode.rst

    Interactive mode can be dangerous.

    You will be executing commands in parallel on every machine in your selection.
-Be sure you understand what you're running, and with what privileges before using this function.
+Be sure you understand what you're running (and with what privileges) before using this function.

 Interactive mode is useful when managing groups of servers/containers in a real-time scenario for example: